Theomat/theomat.github.io/_pages/cnrs.md

 - the team has likely funding from some projects, which you can describe (scale, national/international,…), if you can show that you merge well with those projects, it is great if not don’t try too hard.
 - it should be somewhat clear how your research will integrate with the main topics of the team

-When citing people to collaborate with, people known by the jury are much more relevant
+When citing people to collaborate with, people known by the jury are much more relevant.

 Support letters
 ===

 When asking for support letters, you should join your research project.
 This is what the researchers supporting you will comment on.
 If you plan on asking non-french-speaking researchers for support, it is better to write your project in English.

 You can ask your PhD supervisors for a letter, but their opinion will not have a lot of weight.
 But it is very important to have one of your supervisor (PhD, postdoc) give a strong recommendation for you.
 Try to get support letters from researchers outside your lab, with good visibility, and minimize conflicts of interest.
+A strong recommendation is better than two middle-grounded ones.